biraj21/gomon/README.md

 It only works on macOS (and maybe even BSD but I haven't tested it) because it uses macOS's built-in `kqueue()` and `kevent()` system calls.
 You can read [Apple's docs](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man2/kqueue.2.html) about them.

+This is not a production-ready program.
+It's just a fun project to learn about kqueue and kevent.

 ## Usage

 ```